-USDA loans are a great option for low-income borrowers who are looking to purchase a home in a rural or suburban area.
+USDA loans are an excellent option for low-income borrowers looking to purchase a home in a rural or suburban area.
 The program is similar to FHA and VA loans in that the USDA guarantees the loan.

 If you qualify for a USDA loan, you can purchase a home in a rural or suburban area with no down payment.
 And the interest rates tend to be much lower than conventional home loan programs.

 However, these loans are designed specifically for low to moderate-income borrowers.
 To qualify, your income cannot exceed 115% of the median income for that area.
 And the house you purchase must be located in an area deemed eligible by the USDA.